Volkswagen Golf GTI (MK8) Carbon Ceramic Brakes Upgrade

 Fast takeaway: On a front-wheel-drive performance hatch, reducing front unsprung mass can change more than braking.
 It can also make the car feel cleaner on turn-in and less burdened at the nose.

-This application uses a StopFlex carbon ceramic rotor built for a custom big brake kit around the AP Racing CP9665 caliper.
-The rotor is designed for that package with the required hardware and mounting components.
+This application uses a STOPFLEX carbon ceramic rotor built for a custom big brake kit around the AP Racing CP9665 caliper.
+The rotor is engineered for that specific package along with the required hardware and mounting components.

-That means one thing is especially important: this is not a rotor upgrade for the factory GTI sliding caliper.
-It is a complete front-end brake configuration that must be planned as a system.
+One thing is especially important to understand before you buy: this is not a rotor upgrade for the factory GTI sliding caliper.
+It is a complete front-end brake configuration that must be planned and quoted as a system.

 What problem the stock front brakes run into